congsinhv/health_management_frontend/docs/system-architecture.md

   ├─► Long-lived for token renewal
   ├─► Stored in localStorage
   ├─► Only sent when refreshing access token
-  └─► Used only for getting new access token
+  ├─► Used only for getting new access token
+  └─► Can be revoked by backend

 Token Refresh Security
   ├─► Prevents token expiry UX issues